Long Term Disability Insurance

 Make sure you understand the important benefits and implications of enrolling in long term disability insurance.

-When you’re receiving LTD benefits because you’re unable to work, RPB’s free contribution insurance will also continue your employer retirement contributions, up to 15% of your salary.
-The contribution insurance coverage only applies if you’re contributing at least 10% of your salary.
+When you’re receiving LTD benefits because you’re unable to work, RPB’s free contribution insurance will also continue your employer retirement contributions, up to 15% of your total compensation.
+The contribution insurance coverage only applies if your combined employer and employee contributions are at least 10% of your compensation.

 Your contribution insurance payments will stop after you begin taking withdrawals from your retirement plan or if you’re no longer considered disabled.